jdtsmith/indent-bars/README.md

 **Note**: This requires Emacs 29 built with tree-sitter support, and the appropriate tree-sitter grammars installed for languages of interest.

+### Configuring tree-sitter

+The main thing to do is configure `indent-bars-treesit-wrap` with the node types that lead to unwanted additional bars do their wrapping indentation behavior.
+I recommend starting with the minimal possible set.

-The easiest way to discover the node types of interest is to `M-x treesit-explore-mode`, highlight the beginning a line with too many bars, and look up in the tree for the names of obvious nodes.
-Add these to `indent-bars-treesit-wrap` for the language of interest.
+The easiest way to discover the node types of interest is to `M-x treesit-explore-mode`, then highlight the beginning of a line with too many bars, and look in the `treesitter explorer` buffer which pops up for the names of obvious nodes in the tree.
+Add these types to `indent-bars-treesit-wrap` for the language of interest, then `M-x indent-bars-reset` and see how you did.
+You can do something similar for `indent-bars-treesit-ignore-blank-lines-types` (which, please note, are configured as _strings_, unlike in `indent-bars-treesit-wrap`).

+Please document good tree-sitter settings for other langauges in the [Wiki](https://github.com/jdtsmith/indent-bars/wiki/indent%E2%80%90bars-config-Wiki#tree-sitter-config).

 ## Display